 If you’re a recent college graduate planning to buy a new or newer car, you could look for dealerships or auto manufacturers that offer special financing programs for graduates and see if you qualify.

-For example, the Nissan College Grad Program is available to qualifying students who graduated within the last two years, will graduate in the next six months or are currently enrolled in a graduate program. could give you up to $500 cash back (which you can combine with other offers) on select models.
+For example, the Nissan College Grad Program is available to qualifying students and could give you up to $500 cash back (which you can combine with other offers) on select models.
 BMW’s college graduate program has slightly different eligibility requirements.
 But with BMW, you can potentially save $1,000 on a new or certified pre-owned car.

 Buying a used car